THE MUD HOME

 Is a small system worth it?

-In conclusion, for people off the grid with not much spare cash, the two-panel, two-battery option is a great solution to simple power issues like lights and laptop charging.
-Later, if you really can’t do without your cappuccino machine, either your system can be upgraded.
+In conclusion, for people off the grid with not much spare cash, the 12 V two-battery low power option is a great solution to simple power issues like lights and laptop charging.
+And if you really can’t do without your cappuccino machine, your system can be upgraded.
 But you might want to read about 24 volt systems if that's your plan.

 EARTHBAG BUILDING PDF